 Now in its tenth year, Airlie Beach Festival of Music is becoming one of Queensland’s premier live music events, having just won the ‘People’s Choice’ Festival of the Year at the Queensland Music Awards.
 The famed festival is back to provide a party like no other in the beautiful Whitsundays.

-One of the biggest reasons to visit The Whitsundays in winter.
-It’s the Heart of the Great Barrier Reef, a Mecca of vibrant marine and coral life.
+One of the biggest reasons to visit The Whitsundays in winter is the Heart of the Great Barrier Reef, a Mecca of vibrant marine and coral life.

 Kit yourself with a mask, snorkel and pair of fins and get acquainted with the world’s largest reef system.